comcode-org/binmat_rules/README.md

 When combat is initiated in a lane, the cards in both attacker and defender stacks are revealed.
 - For all present TRAP modifiers (@) in the stack of the player who initiated combat:
-  - If the TRAP modifier (@) was turned from face-down to face-up by this revealing, send the top card in your opponent's stack to your discard pile. (lane discard for defender TRAP modifiers (@), attacker discard for attacker TRAP modifiers (@))
+  - If the TRAP modifier (@) was turned from face-down to face-up by this revealing, discard the top card in your opponent's stack to your discard pile. (lane discard for defender TRAP modifiers (@), attacker discard for attacker TRAP modifiers (@))

 Now repeat this for all remaining TRAP modifiers (@) in the stack of the other player.